Your Guide to Getting Cheap Red Carpet Dresses

 - Nicole Kidman was reportedly paid $2 million to wear that yellow Dior gown designed by John Galliano.

 - Marilyn Monroe's iconic white dress by William Travilla takes the cake, though, selling for $5.6 million in an auction in 2011.

 - Speaking of stars being paid for exposure, the trend of being a walking advertisement for designer jewelry is only growing, according to the Hollywood Reporter.
 Stars are being paid ridiculous amounts of money just to be living mannequins for brands like Louis Vuitton and Tiffany & Co.

-Other Ways to Find Red-Carpet Dresses for Less
+Other Ways to Find Red Carpet Dresses for Less

 Give it two to three weeks after the show, and you’ll find imitation versions, something similars, that-kind-of-looks-like-that-one dresses, and even shoes and jewelry to match.
 You don’t have to break the bank — you can just rough it up a little.

-Cheap Red-Carpet Dresses: The Real Deal
+Cheap Red Carpet Dresses: The Real Deal

-Don’t forget — there are rare moments when celebrities will wear something to an awards ceremony that’s actually within the budget of the average human.
-For example, Kendall Jenner wore a Topshop gown to the 2014 Met Gala, and Zendaya wore $38 dress from her own clothing line to the Teen Choice Awards.
+Don’t forget that there are rare moments when celebrities will wear something to an awards ceremony that’s actually within the budget of the average human.
+For example, Kendall Jenner wore a Topshop gown to the 2014 Met Gala.
+Meanwhile, Zendaya wore $38 dress from her own clothing line to the Teen Choice Awards.